There are many reasons donors might choose to donate elsewhere instead of to the Effective Altruism Funds. Here are a few examples:

 Donors might not want to donate through EA Funds if opportunities they wish to support are not represented by the current Funds.
 For example, there could be no Fund for the cause area they are focusing on, or their values could differ enough from those of the Fund managers that the Funds' donations might not represent their values.
 For example, donors with strong views on the value of saving lives versus the value of improving lives may choose to allocate their donations directly to charities that work in one area or the other.

-They prefer to donate through a non-EA-Funds mechanism
+They prefer to donate through a non-CEA mechanism

-Behind the scenes, the structure of EA Funds operates similarly to a donor-advised fund (DAF) with the Effective Ventures Foundation (EVF) operating as the DAF.
-While this setup has a number of advantages, it also requires placing trust in EA Funds to donate the funds as intended.
-In addition, there may be unexpected edge cases that would require EA Funds' discretion to resolve.
-Donors that are not comfortable with this level of trust in EA Funds should consider donating through another mechanism.
+Behind the scenes, the structure of EA Funds operates similarly to a donor-advised fund (DAF) with the Centre for Effective Altruism (CEA) operating as the DAF.
+While this setup has a number of advantages, it also requires placing trust in CEA to donate the funds as intended.
+In addition, there may be unexpected edge cases that would require CEA's discretion to resolve.
+Donors that are not comfortable with this level of trust in CEA should consider donating through another mechanism.